 Fires when the OS needs to read data from an open file.

-This event fires when the OS needs to read data from the already-open file, identified by either Path or FileContext.
+This event fires when the OS needs to read data from the already-open file specified by FileName.

-To handle this event properly, applications should read Size bytes of data from the specified file into the memory region pointed to by Buffer.
-Reading must begin at the specified Offset in the file and all of the requested data is expected to be read.
-Applications must not attempt to copy more than Size bytes of data into Buffer.
+To handle this event properly, applications should read BytesToRead bytes of data from the specified file into the memory region pointed to by Buffer.
+Reading must begin at the specified Position in the file, and when reading is complete, applications must set BytesRead to reflect the actual number of bytes copied into Buffer.
+Applications must not attempt to copy more than BytesToRead bytes of data into Buffer.

 Please refer to the Buffer Parameters topic for more information on how to work with memory buffer event parameters.

-When reading is complete, applications must set Result to the actual number of bytes written to Buffer.
-Note: While it is technically possible for an application to return fewer than Size bytes of data, doing so is abnormal, and should be avoided.
+Note: While it is technically possible for an application to return fewer than BytesToRead bytes of data, doing so is abnormal, and should be avoided.
 Most processes treat read requests as "all or nothing", so returning less data than requested is likely to cause an ungraceful failure.